richardstartin/richardstartin.github.io/_posts/2022-03-12-range-predicates.md

 </div>

+Sorting to ensure this is a valid application of binary seach is not included in the benchmark time.

 If several filters need to be evaluated against the collection, it would make sense to perform the sort to benefit from this.

 This particular problem - applying range predicates to unsorted data - is solved by the `RangeBitmap` data structure in the [RoaringBitmap](https://github.com/RoaringBitmap/RoaringBitmap) library.